General Foundations of Algebra

 Problem solving is designed to engage students in a process that requires the use of different strategies.
 Students who have developed strategies find it easier to initiate the resolution of a problem, to anticipate and predict outcomes, to reason and to find a solution.

-A problem-solving situation refers to a problem that :
+A problem-solving situation refers to a problem that:

 • is in context;

-• allows to use different strategies;
+• allows the use of different strategies;

 • is a challenge for the student.